 As content marketers, we've all had it drummed into us by now just how much online content is being created every minute of every day.
 But what are the consequences of all this content?

-To differentiate yourself, you need to be creative and original.
+To differentiate your Linkedin content, you need to be creative and original.
 Here are some suggestions for how to do this:

 2) Initial Copy (“see more”)

-LinkedIn posts are generally like Facebook status updates and tweets on Twitter.
+A LinkedIn post is generally like Facebook status updates and tweets on Twitter.
 The character limit for LinkedIn posts is 1,300.
 Most LinkedIn posts are too long to see in full when they’re loaded in the Home feed, so LinkedIn shows the beginning of each post and then displays a “see more” link.

 In a nutshell, “see more” appears at 5 lines for text posts and 3 lines for all other posts.
 This applies to both mobile and desktop.